w3c/vc-dpp-bw/dpp-ucr/index.md

 ## General benefits from electronic signatures

-- **Authenticity of the DPP**: The electronic signature of the economic operator that signs the DPP makes it "authentec".
+- **Authenticity of the DPP**: The electronic signature of the economic operator that signs the DPP makes it "authentic".
 That means, it is possible to identify the actor that issued the DPP;
 - **Non-Repudiation of the DPP-Issuer**: The economic operator that signed the DPP cannot deny having issued product information, also called non-repudiation.
 (Should we add information about a trust anchor here?)
 - **Detect modifications of a DPP**: The electronic signature makes it possible to determine if the DPP has been modified / tampered with after issuance.
 This is also called verifying the "integrity" of a DPP and can be detected if the validation of the electronic signature fails.
 - **Increase trust in the DPP data**: The fact that the authenticity, non-repudiation, and integrity of a DPP becomes verifiable its trustworthyness.